Omkys/TODO-app/README.md

 - Anyone can Create a todo
 - Anyone can see their existing todos
 - Anyone can mark a todo as Done
+- Search the Todos
+- Delete the Todos
+- Undo the the Todo